Chris Bangle has returned to car design, but isn’t back.

 We are not the centre of the universe anymore.
 Our rocket cars are a case for the history books, not for the streets.

-The author of this piece runs an obscure motoring site of his own, which you may or may not choose to visit at www.auto-didakt.com
+The author of this piece runs a motoring site of his own, which you may choose to visit at www.auto-didakt.com